brandonroberts/angular/aio/content/getting-started/getting-started-data.md

 1. Inject the `ProductService` and `ActivatedRoute` classes in the constructor of the `ProductDetailsComponent`.
 2. Define the `product` property to retrieve the route’s params as an observable and `switchMap` it into a request made by the `ProductService.getOne()` method using the `productId`.

+The route parameters are provided as an observable you subscribe to.
+When the parameters observable is updated, the observable produce a new value.

 <div class="alert is-important">

 **Note:** The process of transitioning from one observable stream into another with an operator ending with `Map` is called "flattening".
 The route parameters stream is flattened and mapped into the second stream of retrieving the individual product.
 Read more about observable streams in the [Observables](guide/observables) guide.